-Recommendation 16: Further study the relationship between specific registry operators, registrars, and DNS Security Abuse by commissioning ongoing data collection, including but not limited to, the ICANN Domain Abuse Activity Reporting (DAAR) initiative.
+Recommendation 1627: Further study the relationship between specific registry operators, registrars, and DNS Security Abuse by commissioning ongoing data collection, including but not limited to, the ICANN Domain Abuse Activity Reporting (DAAR) initiative.
 For transparency purposes, this information should be regularly published, ideally quarterly and no less than annually, in order to enable identification of registries and registrars that require greater scrutiny, investigation, and potential enforcement action by the ICANN organization.
 Upon identifying abuse phenomena, ICANN should put in place an action plan to respond to such studies, remedy problems identified, and define future ongoing data collection.

-ICANN Specific Reviews Implementation - Q3-2023 Quarterly Report | 30 September 2023
+ICANN Specific Reviews Implementation - Q1-2024 Quarterly Report | 31 March 2024

-&lt;sup>27 Language in colored font was passed through to community groups identified by the CCT Review Team.
+27 Language in colored font was passed through to community groups identified by the CCT Review Team.
 See the 1 March 2019 Board action for more information.